LizMyers/lizmyers/README.md

 ### Featured Projects

-**London Blue Plaques** — iOS app that transforms 900+ English Heritage plaques into AI-curated walking tours of London.
+**LondonLore.uk** — iOS app that transforms 900+ English Heritage plaques into AI-curated walking tours of London.
 Claude plans routes around your interests; historical figures speak to you via Figma Weave and Veo 3.
 Drag-to-reorder stops and the map adapts in real time.
 Built in days with Claude Code.

 **LingoWise.ai** — Multi-platform language learning ecosystem (web, Chrome extension, mobile).
 Capture words in the wild, hear native pronunciation, and practice speaking with your AI tutor.
 Built with Next.js, Gemini API, and Transformers.js.